priv-kweihmann/meta-sca/docs/conf/examples/img_complete.md

 * Languages: *
 * Scope: final image + all used recipes
 * New errors should abort the build
-* If there are more than 5 new warning -> terminate the build
+* If there are more than 5 new warnings -> terminate the build
 * Only components that are actually shipped should be monitored

 ## Recommended settings